 Economic Area Agreement (EEA).
-As a consequence the EEA procedures regarding the adoption of new

-EU directives is applicable to Norway.
-The Electricity Directive 2003/54/EC and Regulation 1228/2003 was approved in the EEA Committee in December 2005.
-This report is based on the reporting requirements in to contribute to the work of ACER to obtain a well functional electricity market.
-A formal inclusion of NVE in the Agency for the Cooperation of Energy Regulators (ACER) will be decided as part of the EEA process related to the implementation of the third energy market package.
-NVE is also a member of the organization for the Nordic energy regulators, NordREG.
+As a consequence the EEA procedures regarding the adoption of new EU directives is applicable to Norway.
+The Electricity Directive 2003/54/EC and Regulation 1228/2003 was to contribute to the work of ACER and CEER to obtain a well functional electricity market.
+The format of the participation of NVE in ACER will be formalised in the EEA agreement, when implementing the third energy market package.
+NVE is also a member of the organization for the Nordic energy regulators,